scipy-conference/scipy_proceedings/papers/jacob_montiel/jacob_montiel.rst

    the goal is to learn from infinite data streams.
 This gives rise to additional challenges to those found in the traditional batch setting: First, data is not stored (it is infinite), thus models are exposed only once to single samples of the data, and once processed those samples are not seen again.
 Models shall be ready to provide predictions at any time.
-Resources such are memory and time are limited, consequently, they shall be carefully managed.
-The data can change (evolve) over time and models shall be able to adapt accordingly.
+Compute resources such as memory and time are limited, consequently, they shall be carefully managed.
+The data can drift over time and models shall be able to adapt accordingly.
    This is a key difference with respect to batch learning, where data is assumed static and models will fail in the presence of change.
 Model degradation is a side-effect of batch learning in many real-world applications requiring additional efforts to address it.
-This papers provides a brief overview of the core concepts of machine learning for data streams and describes ``scikit-multiflow``, an open-source Python library specifically created for machine learning on data streams. ``scikit-multiflow`` is built to serve two main purposes: easy to design and run experiments, easy to extend and modify existing methods.
+This papers provides a brief overview of the core concepts of machine learning for data streams and describes scikit-multiflow, an open-source Python library specifically created for machine learning on data streams. scikit-multiflow is built to serve two main purposes: easy to design and run experiments, easy to extend and modify existing methods.

 .. class:: keywords